We will contact you shortly.

 The service is committed to:

 Supporting students, families, and schools in need of EALHelping students in need of support for GCSE English Mentoring and coaching EAL studentsHaving collaboration with parents and schoolsCreating online courses/webinars/podcastsBoosting engagement and collaborationDeveloping independent learning

 English language proficiency is the major factor influencing the performance of students with English as an additional language (EAL) in English speaking countries.
-With English being the language of instruction in the UK, for students to fully and effectively access the curriculum, clearly they need to be fluent in English.
 In fact, English is a core subject of the National Curriculum and English is also the 'language of schooling'.
 ‘English across the curriculum’ conceptualises students applying their knowledge of speaking, listening, reading and writing to other areas of subject knowledge.
 Moreover, the subject of English is highly politicised and contested.
 Thus, English as a subject is so challenging for EAL students who are not yet fluent in the four skills of speaking, listening, reading and writing.
 Furthermore, the curriculum in English can create additional linguistic and cultural demands on EAL students, making subject knowledge and understanding more challenging.
 In spite of these linguistic demands, statutory assessment in English for students learning EAL is the same as for native-English speaking students.
 This issue is increasingly important given the growth in the EAL population in the UK over the last decade.